Steven-Boston/data-structures-and-algorithms/c-sharp/DataStructures/CodeChallengesDocs/README27.md

 ## Solution

-This solution adds one method to CodeChallenges in the file ArraySorts.cs:
+This solution adds two methods to CodeChallenges in the file ArraySorts.cs:

 - MergeSort(int[]) -> Sorts an array of integers in place via recursion.
+- Merge(int[], int[], int[]) -> support method for MergeSort, sorts two sorted arrays into one.

 ## Article: MergeSort